Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-do-fullscreen-blitting-under-XR-SPI.md

 ## Example overview

-This example adds a ScriptableRenderPass that blits ScriptableRenderPassInput.Depth to the CameraColorTarget.
+This example adds a ScriptableRenderPass that blits ScriptableRenderPassInput.Color to the CameraColorTarget.
 It uses the command buffer to draw a full screen mesh for both eyes.
-The example also includes a shader used to perform the GPU side of the rendering, which works by sampling the depth buffer using XR sampler macros.
+The example also includes a shader used to perform the GPU side of the rendering, which works by sampling the color buffer using XR sampler macros.

 ## Prerequisites